arXiv/arxiv-docs/source/about/accessibility.md

 # Accessibility at arXiv

 Accessibility and access are not the same.
-Accessibility *ensures access regardless of disability*. arXiv is committed to making our platform and the research we host as accessible as we can.
-Because if it is not accessible, we can't call it open science.
+Accessibility *ensures access regardless of disability*, and research is not truly open without it.
 { .intro }

-Accessibility is a robust field with a tremendous foundation of research at its core and active practitioners around the globe.
-At arXiv, we can contribute to these efforts in several ways:  We can lead by example and make the content we host accessible; we can promote and support discussions in the scientific community around the accessibility of research outputs; and we can help elevate the voices of scientists who directly face these barriers.
+arXiv can contribute to making academic publishing more accessible in several ways:  We can make the content we host readable by screen readers and other technologies; we can promote and support discussions in the scientific community around the accessibility of research outputs; and we can help elevate the voices of scientists who directly face these barriers.
 Our current projects reflect these goals.

 ## Our Accessibility Projects

 ### Papers in HTML Format
-The effort to offer arXiv-hosted papers in HTML format comes directly from our community: from scientists with disabilities and experts in accessibility.
+The request to offer arXiv-hosted papers in HTML format comes directly from scientists with disabilities who face barriers to accessing the research they need.
 Learn more about how arXiv will add [papers in HTML format](accessible_HTML.md) to our existing PDF and source options.

 ### Accessibility Research Report
 The research content hosted by arXiv is not fully accessible to everyone due to disabilities and other barriers.
-In this paper, we describe the issues, review current mitigations, share the results of our user research, and present arXiv’s proposed next steps.
+In this report, we describe the issues, review current mitigations, share the results of our user research, and present arXiv’s proposed next steps.
 Read the [Accessibility Report](accessibility_research_report.md).

 ### Accessibility Forum 2023
 On April 17th arXiv hosted a forum to delve into how we can make accessible research papers a reality.
 Because if it is not accessible, can we really call it "open" science?
 Meet the presenters and watch the recordings from the [Accessibility Forum](https://accessibility2023.arxiv.org/).